Call (866) 320-9701 to Speak With Dallas Dog Bite Lawyers for Free

 At Zinda Law Group, our experienced dog bite lawyers have handled many cases involving victims of dog attacks.
 After you’ve filed your Dallas dog bite report, we may be able to help you determine what to do next and help you seek the best possible outcome for your case.

-Call us today at (800) 863-5312 for a free and confidential consultation with one of our Dallas dog bite lawyers.
+Call us today at (866) 320-9701 for a free and confidential consultation with one of our Dallas dog bite lawyers.
 You will pay nothing unless we win your case.
+That’s our No Fee Guarantee.

 Meetings with attorneys are available by appointment only.